mvolkmann/web-app-state-management/web-app-state-mgmt.md

 2. It should be easy to specify the state properties used by each component whose changes should cause a component to re-render.
-4. It should be easy to replace the current state with new state.
+3. It should be easy to replace the current state with new state.
-5. It should be easy to retrieve the current state.
+4. It should be easy to retrieve the current state.
-3. It should be easy to write and register functions that derive a new state by applying changes to the current state and such functions should be usable by multiple components.
+5. It should be easy to register functions that derive a new state by applying changes to the current state and such functions should be usable by multiple components.
 6. It should be easy to view the current and past states in browser developer tools.
-7. It should be easy to see a log of all requested state changes and the diffs they caused.
+7. It should be easy to see a log of all requested state changes and the changes they caused.
 8. It should be easy to replay state changes backward and forward and see resulting UI changes ("time travel debugging").
 9. State should survive browser refreshes and